jcorporation/myMPD/docs/configuration/index.md

 title: Configuration
 ---

 myMPD has no single configuration file.
-Most of the options are configureable through the settings dialog in the web ui.
+Most of the options are configurable through the settings dialog in the web ui.

 ## Command line options